Brauckhoff/biopixR/joss/paper.md

 Additionally, `biopixR` provides unique datasets of microbead images and microbeads in water-oil emulsions.
 Designed for medium-throughput analysis, it generates detailed log files to track the analytical process.
-The core functionality of `biopixR` was recently utilized in a study [@geithe_multiplex_2024] to perform quality control on microbeads. `biopixR` can extract various types of information, including *object size*, *quantity*, *shape* and *intensity*.
-The package includes an algorithm that fills gaps between lines and reconnects loose ends, making complex images accessible for later analysis.
-It utilizes the `imager` [@imager] and `magick` [@magick] packages to perform various image processing tasks, such as preprocessing, object counting, feature extraction, and filtering.
+The core functionality of `biopixR` was recently utilized in the study of
+@geithe_multiplex_2024 to perform quality control on microbeads. `biopixR` can extract various types of information, including *object size*, *quantity*, *shape* and *intensity*.
+The package includes an algorithm designed to fill gaps between lines and reconnect loose ends, thereby preparing complex images for subsequent analysis.
+Additionally, it supports various image processing tasks, including preprocessing, object counting, feature extraction, and filtering.
+The `biopixR` package is in part based on the `imager` [@imager] and `magick` [@magick] packages.

 # Statement of need